 What is a Cluster Headache?

-Cluster headaches are named for the fact that they usually strike in bunches, recurring in a cycle for a period of days, weeks or even months, before disappearing for long periods of remission.
+Cluster headaches occur more frequently at night and usually occur in groups or clusters — hence, the name — recurring in a cycle for a period of days, weeks or even months, before disappearing for long periods of remission.

 Cluster headaches are also known as “alarm clock headaches” for the precise regularity with which they strike, and because they often occur while the person is asleep.

 Causes of a Cluster Headache

 The exact cause of cluster headaches is still unknown; however, some risk factors have been identified.
 Men are up to six times more likely to develop cluster headaches than women, and initial episodes usually occur between the ages of 20 and 50 among all groups.

 There appears to be a genetic component in the development of cluster headaches – if someone in your family experiences cluster headaches, you may be more prone to them.